 By the time darkness had fallen, Salisbury had already established a number of early warning outposts, sending his light cavalry out on reconnaissance missions.
 He had no idea where Henry was, it was time to visit Lord Trebian and get to the bottom of things.

 At Somerset’s camp, plans were being discussed into the night.
 Should they immediately strike at Piggy Longton, or should they isolate and deal with Lord Trebian at West Rottingham first, before he could join Salisbury.
 Somerset had already made up his mind.

 Well that was as tight as it gets.
 For most of the game, things were against Darcy and getting worse.
-Somerset took a long time to get into action and Lancastrian early losses were huge, especially amongst their archers, so much so, that there came an imbalance of missile capability in the game, with only the Yorkists able to dominate the ground in front of them.
+Somerset took a long time to get into action and Lancastrian early losses were huge, especially amongst their archers, so much so, that there came an imbalance of missile capability in the game, with the Yorkist archers able to dominate the ground in front of them.

 It was not too surprising that Somerset was able to smash through the Yorkist defence amongst the hedges, what was a surprise …. more like a shock really, was the destruction of the mercenary pikemen by Sir.
 Pervival Tredington’s own shattered wing.

-It re-set the tactical situation on that wing and contributed 6 points to bringing the first Yorkist Break Test closer and when that did happen, quite a few of the Yorkist contingents failed their test, gaining them each an extra hit, nibbling away at the offensive capability of the army.
+It re-set the tactical situation on that wing and contributed 6 points to bringing the first Yorkist Break Test closer and when that did happen, quite a few of the Yorkist contingents failed their test, gaining themselves each an extra hit! nibbling away at the offensive capability of the Yorkist army.